Neighborhood Energy Challenge - Wind Edition

 I can’t afford this but I really want to buy renewable energy.

-There is a special rebate available for low to moderate income residents to help make up the extra expense of buying renewable energy.
-To find out if you qualify and how it works contact the Sustainability Manager at GinaM (at) takomaparkmd.gov
+Many companies offer a special rebate available for low to moderate income residents to help make up the extra expense of buying renewable energy.

 How do I compare offers?